MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 Copy the changed files into the new Windows Explorer window.
 Alternatively you can just copy your entire directory over.
 GitHub will check the newly copied files against the old and only list the ones that have changed.

-Finish the commit and sync as you did previously in `Commit changes to your working copy`
+Finish the commit and sync as you did previously in **Commit changes to your working copy**.

 _**Since this branch is tied to a PR, the PR is also updated when you do the sync. **_